Chirag-Bhatti/DevOps-Course-Starter/README.md

 &nbsp;
 ## **Testing**

-The codebase uses the `pytest` framework for unit testing
+The codebase uses the `pytest` framework for testing

-All the unit tests can be executed by running:
+All the unit and integration tests can be executed by running:
 ```bash
 $ poetry run pytest
 ```